August 5, 2025

 Interpretation: This doesn’t mean the dream is dead.
 It means now’s the time to pivot.
 A postbac.
 An SMP.
 A gap year with a new MCAT plan.
 Or lean into DO schools if you’re open to that route.
 Reinvention is strategy, and it’s smart.

 The Med School Chance Predictor is your starting line.
-The real magic?
+The real work?
 That happens when you start building the version of your application that no one else can copy.
+We can help you do just that.